 - Step 5 Add the homemade tomato puree and cook until well blended and hot.

 - Step 6 Pour in the coconut milk and mix well.

 - Step 8 Simmer for 15- 20 minutes on low with lid off.
-Stir every few minute to check consistancy.
+Stir every few minutes to check the consistency.
 If becomes too thick, add a bit more coconut cream milk.
-If too thin, add a bit more cashew paste and place lid back on for remaining time.
+If too thin, add a bit more cashew paste and place lid back on for the remaining time.

-- Step 9 Serve over my recipe of Seasoned Indian Cauliflower Rice or your favourite rice.
-Garnish with a sprig of cilantro, slice of limes and a sliver of ginger!
+- Step 9 Serve over my recipe of Seasoned Indian Cauliflower Rice or your favorite rice.
+Garnish with a sprig of cilantro, a slice of limes, and a sliver of ginger!